Landscapes of light, weather, and quiet change.

 In-room view

-Amid the Heat.
+Amid the Heat - Not Available.
 Acrylic on canvas, 10 x 10 inches.
-Golden petals flare against shifting skies; these California poppies bloom defiantly along BC’s coast.
-Their delicate brilliance belies a tenacity — thriving in sun-baked soil, persisting through drought and flame.
-A testament to quiet resilience, they flourish not in spite of the changing climate, but as bright witnesses to it.
+Golden petals flare against shifting skies; these California poppies bloom defiantly along BC's coast.
+They thrive in sun-baked soil, persisting through drought and flame.

-They Flourish.
+They Flourish - Not Available.
 Acrylic on canvas, 10 x 10 inches.
-Golden petals flare against shifting skies, these California poppies bloom defiantly along BC’s coast.
-Their delicate brilliance belies a tenacity — thriving in sun-baked soil, persisting through drought and flame.
-A testament to quiet resilience, they flourish not in spite of the changing climate, but as bright witnesses to it.
+Golden petals flare against shifting skies; these California poppies bloom defiantly along BC's coast.
+They thrive in sun-baked soil, persisting through drought and flame.

 Tug at Dusk, Vancouver Narrows.
 Acrylic on cradled wood, 10 × 10 inches.
 A quiet tribute to working waters, this small painting captures a tugboat slipping through the Vancouver Narrows at dusk.
 Beneath a sky streaked with salmon pink and brooding blue, the vessel becomes a silhouette of strength and solitude — part of the coastal rhythm that sustains the harbour.